alex-trapp/scAge/README.md

 `sklearn` (developed with version 0.24.2) <br>
 `tqdm` (developed with version 4.60.0) <br>

-We also recommend `seaborn` and `matplotlib` to visualized epigenetic age predictions in Python.
-If desired, predicted epigenetic age output files can also be analyzed in other programming languages (i.e. R).
+We also recommend `seaborn` and `matplotlib` to visualize epigenetic age predictions in Python.
+If desired, predicted epigenetic age output files can also be analyzed in other environment (i.e. R).

 scAge is a workflow that enables epigenetic age prediction in single cells using a combination of linear models to estimate age.

 3 example Jupyter notebooks are provided in the `examples/notebooks` directory: <br>
-* `process_coverage_notebook.ipynb` --> processing .cov files from Bismark into processed binary methylation matrices <br>
+* `process_coverage_notebook.ipynb` --> processing .cov/.cov.gz files from Bismark into processed binary methylation matrices <br>
 * `construct_reference_notebook.ipynb` --> constructing a reference set of linear models from a bulk methylation matrix <br>
 * `example_run_scAge_notebook.ipynb` --> predicting epigenetic age in single cells <br>